 Building an MVP from scratch on your own will take forever if you use traditional programming means, and it will be expensive.
-With Glide, you can bring up an app for as little as $2500, and with the additional help of professionals like LowCode Agency who can ensure a quality output.
+With Glide, you can bring up an app for as little as $5000, and with the additional help of a no-code agency like LowCode Agency who can ensure quality output.

 Glide is a powerful visual development tool that allows you to use something as simple as a Google Sheets document as a database.
 Plus, it’s a scalable platform that will allow you to switch to more flexible tools like a MySQL database if you find it necessary over time.

 7- Sketch Out Your Visual Identity

 Unlike popular opinion, branding is not the first step to creating a solution, but it is one of the necessary steps.
 Specifically, it comes in as you go through with the requirements.

 A brand is more than just a logo, some fonts, and a few colors though.
 You have to create a sense of identity that goes with your brand name, and for that, we have just the right template.

 You have your spec sheet in place, you have the first version of your brand set up, now you just need to create the thing!
 But, how?
 It’s not really that easy to bring a complex software piece such as a mobile app up from scratch; it takes years to learn the proper best practices.